HITKehaoChen/PlayBooks/README.md

 - `npm start` for development

-- you can just visit the [Demo](viluntas.me/PlayBooks/) for this pro.(faster UX if you are in USA XD)
+- You can just visit the [Demo](viluntas.me/PlayBooks/) for this pro.(faster UX if you are in USA XD)

 # License